jyosa/MaPhi/README.md

 # MaPhi

-Python code for easily compute 2D-3D and electronic descriptors, using orca and MORDRED for a set of molecules for chemoinformátics studies.
+Python code for easily compute 2D-3D and electronic descriptors, using orca and MORDRED for a set of molecules for chemoinformatics studies.

 ## WHAT IS MaPhi: